How Ancient Egyptians Built the Pyramids: The Complete Guide

 Mortar

-Gypsum and rubble mortar to stabilise and fill gaps between core blocks
+Gypsum and rubble mortar to stabilize and fill gaps between core blocks

 Key Takeaways

-• You will view these pyramids as engineering projects with clear evidence and debate points.
+• You will view these pyramids as engineering projects, with clear evidence and points for debate.

 • The Giza site functioned as an integrated construction landscape.